m-gsch/m-gsch.github.io/content/_index.md

 I am a **security engineer** interested in **vulnerability research** and **low-level** topics.

 In this blog you can expect posts on:
-- 🧩 Reverse Engineering
+- 🧩 Reverse engineering
-- 💣 Binary Exploitation
+- 💣 Binary exploitation
 - 🌀 Fuzzing
 - 🦀 Rust programming